HYBRID DIRECT-ENTRY MIDWIFERY PROGRAM

 Become a Midwife in the United States

-The Hybrid Direct-Entry Midwifery program is adapted to suit the needs of aspiring midwives across the United States.
-Our hybrid students will attend their academic courses virtually, with clinical lab courses on campus during once-a-trimester workshops, and participate in a clinical externship in their local community.
+The Hybrid Direct-Entry Midwifery program is adapted to suit the needs of aspiring midwives across the United States*.
+Our hybrid students will attend their academic courses virtually, with clinical lab courses on campus during once-a-semester workshops, and participate in a clinical externship in their local community.

 The Midwifery Core Curriculum consists of 90 credits over three years.
 This program provides students with the academic and clinical learning experiences required to be eligible to sit for the North American Registry of Midwives (NARM) exam.
 Interested students are encouraged to research the laws and rules in their state to determine if Certified Professional Midwives (CPMs) are eligible to practice and if our program meets their state’s requirements.
 To find out more information about your state’s midwifery regulations, check out MANA’s state by state breakdown.